In Kazakhstan, first support for Arnur Credit

 Foundation grants first loan to KosInvest in Kosovo

-The Foundation's funding efforts in Eastern Europe continued with the approval of an initial loan in local currency equivalent to €600,000 to the microfinance institution KosInvest in Kosovo, over a period of two years.
+The Foundation's funding in Eastern Europe continues with the agreement of an initial loan in local currency equivalent to €600,000 to the microfinance institution KosInvest in Kosovo, over a period of two years.
 The Foundation currently has two other partners in Kosovo.

 KosInvest is a microfinance institution that aims to improve the living standards of rural communities in Kosovo through a wide range of financial products and services: business loans, agricultural credit, and consumer credit.
 The new loan granted by the Foundation will enable KosInvest to strengthen its impact by primarily supporting low-income individuals, farmers, and small and microenterprises.